junxit/us-congress-code/title-26/chapter-1/sec-453b.md

 ### Treatment of Elections Under Section 453B(e)(2)

 Pub.
 L. 98–369, div.
 A, title II, § 217(b), July 18, 1984, 98 Stat.
 762, as amended by Pub.
 L. 99–514, § 2, Oct.
 22, 1986, 100 Stat.
-2095, provided that: “If an election is made under section 453B(e)(2) before January 1, 1984, with respect to any installment obligation, any income from such obligation shall be treated as attributable to a noninsurance business (as defined in section 806(c)(3) of the Internal Revenue Code of 1986 [formerly I.R.C.
+2095, provided that: “If an election is made under section 453B(e)(2) before January 1, 1984, with respect to any installment obligation, any income from such obligation shall be treated as attributable to a noninsurance business (as defined in [former] section 806(c)(3) of the Internal Revenue Code of 1986 [formerly I.R.C.
 1954]).”